Religion in South Korea: Cheondoism

-Cheondoism (천도교 Cheondogyo) is a fundamentally Confucian religious tradition derived from indigenous Sinism.
+Cheondoism is a fundamentally Confucian religious tradition derived from indigenous Sinism.
 It is the religious dimension of the Donghak ("Eastern Learning") movement that was founded by Choe Je-u (1824–1864), a member of an impoverished yangban (aristocratic) family, in 1860 as a counter-force to the rise of "foreign religions", which in his view included Buddhism and Christianity (part of Seohak, the wave of Western influence that penetrated Korean life at the end of the 19th century).
 Choe Je-u founded Cheondoism after having been allegedly healed from illness by an experience of Sangje or Haneullim, the god of the universal Heaven in traditional shamanism.

 The Donghak movement became so influential among common people that in 1864 the Joseon government sentenced Choe Je-u to death.
 The movement grew and in 1894 the members gave rise to the Donghak Peasant Revolution against the royal government.
 With the division of Korea in 1945, most of the Cheondoist community remained in the north, where the majority of them dwelled.
 Only few thousands of them remain in South Korea today.

 The social and historical significance of the Donghak movement and Cheondoism has been largely ignored in South Korea, contrarywise to North Korea where Cheondoism is viewed positively as a folk (minjung) movement.

 Other sects

 Apart from Cheondoism, other sects based on indigenous religion were founded between the end of the 19th century and the early decades of the 20th century.
-They include Daejongism (대종교 Daejonggyo), which has as its central creed the worship of Dangun, legendary founder of Gojoseon, thought of as the first proto-Korean kingdom; and a splinter sect of Cheondoism: Suwunism.
+They include Daejongism, which has as its central creed the worship of Dangun, legendary founder of Gojoseon, thought of as the first proto-Korean kingdom; and a splinter sect of Cheondoism: Suwunism.

-Jeungsanism (증산교 Jeungsangyo) defines a family of religions founded in the early 20th century that emphasise magical practices and millenarian teachings of Kang Jeungsan (Gang Il-Sun).
+Jeungsanism defines a family of religions founded in the early 20th century that emphasise magical practices and millenarian teachings of Kang Jeungsan (Gang Il-sun).
 There are more than a hundred "Jeungsan religions," including the now defunct Bocheonism: the largest in Korea is currently Daesun Jinrihoe, an offshoot of the still existing Taegeukdo, while Jeungsando is the most active overseas.

 There are also a number of small religious sects, which have sprung up around Gyeryongsan ("Rooster-Dragon Mountain", always one of Korea's most-sacred areas) in South Chungcheong Province, the supposed future site of the founding of a new dynasty originally prophesied in the 18th century (or before).
-Japanese Tenriism (천리교 Cheonligyo) also claims to have thousands of South Korean members.

 According to Andrew Eungi Kim, there was a rise of new religious movements in the late 1900s which account for about 10 percent of all churches in South Korea.
 According to Kim, this is the outcome of foreign invasions, as well as conflicting views regarding social and political issues.
 Many of the new religious movements are syncretic in character.